-Prerequisite: ARTS 12C with a minimum grade of C
+Prerequisite: ARTS 12C with a minimum grade of C Recommended Course Preparation: ARTS 2A with a minimum grade of C

-2-D DESIGN ARTS 23
+ARTS 23 2-D DESIGN

 Introduction to the concepts, applications, and historical references related to 2-dimensional art and composition.
 Topics include the basic principles and elements of design.
 In this course, students will develop their visual vocabulary for creative visual expression through lectures and problem solving studio projects.
 Students explore aspects of 2-D Design through visual art assignments.